Luchador/GUD/tools/geditor/docs/GROUP_TRANSFORMS.md

 orientations around the shared pivot in world space.
 Numeric group rotation fields specify a rotation to apply and return to zero after the edit.

-Group scaling changes spacing along the world axes and changes each prop's dimensions along its own pad axes.
-This keeps differently rotated props representable by native orthogonal placement pads.
+Group scaling changes spacing and dimensions along the world gizmo axes.
+Each prop's pad-axis factors are computed from the lengths of those axes after the world scale.
+This accounts for door axis permutations and rotated props: world-aligned members follow the gizmo exactly, regardless of pad orientation.
+Oblique members keep their orientation and use the resulting axis lengths, because native orthogonal placement pads cannot store shear.
 The center scale handle applies one factor to all three axes.
 The preview and saved placement use the same rules; ordinary pads become bound pads where needed.

 Characters retain their existing grounding rules, support only Y rotation, and cannot be scaled.
 A mixed selection containing characters follows those